gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 A few months ago, however, I came across the "Kalman filter primer" book by Randall L. Eubank --- a small, densely-packed, and zero-motivation book on the Kalman filter (KF) and its derivation using only tools from linear algebra and basic concepts of statistics.
-Despite the not-so-well received perseption by some audience (it currently rates 2/5 stars in Amazon), it contains some important lessons about how the KF is derived.
+Despite the not-so-well received perception by some audience (it currently rates 2/5 stars in Amazon), it contains some important lessons about how the KF is derived.
 In particular, it was surprising to me to learn just how much we have to assume in order to derive the KF.
 Moreover, that despite all these assumptions (many of which do not necessarily hold in practice),